10 Must-Visit Landmarks in Lisbon

 10. 25th of April Bridge (Ponte 25 de Abril)

-Often compared to San Francisco’s Golden Gate Bridge, the 25th of April Bridge spans the Tagus River and connects Lisbon to the municipality of Almada.
-This suspension bridge is an engineering marvel and an iconic part of Lisbon’s skyline.
-For the best views, take a river cruise or visit the Cristo Rei statue on the opposite side of the river.
+The 25th of April Bridge is one of Lisbon’s most recognizable landmarks, often compared to San Francisco’s Golden Gate Bridge.
+This suspension bridge spans the Tagus River, connecting Lisbon with the municipality of Almada.
+The bridge’s design and engineering make it a true marvel, and its towering structure dominates the city’s skyline.
+To get the best views, consider taking a river cruise or visiting the Cristo Rei statue on the southern side of the river.

 Tips:

-– Combine your visit with a trip to the Cristo Rei statue for a panoramic city view.
+• Combine your visit with a trip to the Cristo Rei statue, where you’ll enjoy panoramic views of Lisbon and the bridge.

 10 Must-Visit Landmarks in Lisbon